kylerbrown/bark/specification.md

         ... etc ...

 Files that do not have associated `.meta` files are ignored.
 Metafiles must have associated datasets.
+By ignoring extra files, this system flexibly allows the inclusion of non-standard data such as videos, screenshots and notes.

 ## Goals and conceptual framework